MAREE HORNER

 Govett Brewster Art Gallery

-Acquired for the GBAG permanent collection, 1998
+︎ Acquired for the GBAG permanent collection, 1998 (note-date of original work should read 1972 on GBAG archives)

 board section reconstructed – tank original